olligobber/UniqueNonogram/README.md

 ## Building

 Run `make` to build all of the executables and compute all of the data.
-If you only want to build the executables, run `make allexe`.
-If you want to compute the data, run `make alldata`, though some steps in data generation do depend on the executables.
+If you only want to build the executables, run `make exe/all`.
+If you want to compute the data, run `make data/all`, though some steps in data generation do depend on the executables.
 Run `make clean` to delete all of the executables, data, and temporary files created in the build process.

 If you only want to compute certain data files, you can run `make data/<filename>` to only generate that data file, as well as any data files or executables needed to generate it.